tonis2/Vulkan.c3/README.md

-macos-aarch64/       # Bundled loader + driver dylibs for macOS (see below) examples/ cube/              # 3D rotating cube with camera controls
+macos-aarch64/       # Bundled loader + driver dylibs for macOS (see below) examples/ cube/              # 3D rotating cube with camera controls textured_cube/     # The same cube, with a texture and descriptor sets
 ```

 ## How commands are loaded